nolanyee/data-science-portfolio/mosaic-generator/README.md

 ### Voronoi Diagram Generation

-Voronoi diagram generation begins with placing a user specified number of centroids evenly spaced throughout the image.
+Voronoi diagram generation begins with placing a user-specified number of centroids evenly spaced throughout the image.
 Pyramids are calculated for each centroid, using the directional field to orient the pyramids, similar to Hausner's method.
 However, rather than using Manhattan distance, which has the corners aligned with the orientation axis, the equation used to generate the pyramids is as follows, where u is the orientation vector and v is the perpendicular vector.

 <img src="images/Equation6.png" width="350">